kendzikq/360d/README.md

-# 360d
+# Order System
-Sample order system
+That's a sample order system with detection of potential frauds.